Others must travel the world to experience everything that is available in one single city: Berlin!

 Glamorous entertainment at the Friedrichstadt-Palast

 Experience the biggest, most lavish and also the most glamorous Grand Show in Europe at the Friedrichstadt-Palast.
 Despite all the glamour, ticket prices start at just €19.80.
 The Palast is the most popular theatre in Berlin and, according to the highly-acclaimed New York Times, one of Berlin’s top 10 must-see highlights.
-Star designer Jean Paul GAULTIER designed the 500 stunning costumes for THE ONE Grand Show.
+The new show at the Palast is starting at 27 September.
+VIVID is a declaration of love to life.
+Featuring more than 100 stunning artists on the world’s biggest theater stage.
+A production budget of 12 million euros for spectacular costumes and stage sets of unparalleled dimensions.
+A kaleidoscope of physical perfection and outstanding artistic performances that may prompt tears of joy.

 Alexanderplatz | Photo: Flickr / hillman54 (CC BY 2.0)